Operation Sledgehammer: Course of events

 British officials pressed for action in North Africa, which would allow relatively inexperienced American forces to gain experience in a less risky theatre and the gradual buildup of overwhelming force before Germany was engaged head on.
-At the Second Washington Conference in June 1942, President Roosevelt and Prime Minister Churchill decided to postpone the cross-English Channel invasion until 1943 and make the first priority the opening a second front in North Africa.
-At the Second Claridge Conference in London, July 20–26, Churchill and Roosevelt and Harry Hopkins agreed to substitute Operation Torch, the invasion of French North Africa, for US reinforcement of the Western Desert campaign.
+At the Second Washington Conference in June 1942, Roosevelt and Churchill decided to postpone the cross-English Channel invasion until 1943 and make the first priority the opening a second front in North Africa.
+At the Second Claridge Conference in London, 20–26 July, Churchill and Roosevelt and Harry Hopkins agreed to substitute Operation Torch, the invasion of French North Africa, for US reinforcement of the Western Desert campaign.

-Senior U.S. commanders expressed strong opposition to the landings and after the western Allied Combined Chiefs of Staff (CCS) met in London on 30 July, General Marshall and Admiral Ernest King declined to approve the plan.
+Senior U.S. commanders expressed strong opposition to the landings and after the western Allied Combined Chiefs of Staff (CCS) met in London on 30 July, Marshall and Admiral Ernest King declined to approve the plan.
 Marshall and other U.S. generals continued to advocate Operation Sledgehammer, which the British rejected.
-After Prime Minister Churchill pressed for a landing in French North Africa in 1942, Marshall suggested instead to President Roosevelt that the U.S. abandon the Germany first strategy and take the offensive in the Pacific.
+After Churchill pressed for a landing in French North Africa in 1942, Marshall suggested instead to Roosevelt that the U.S. abandon the Germany first strategy and take the offensive in the Pacific.
 Roosevelt said it would do nothing to help Russia.
-With Marshall unable to persuade the British to change their minds, President Roosevelt gave a direct order that Torch was to have precedence over other operations and was to take place at the earliest possible date, one of only two direct orders he gave to military commanders during the war.
+With Marshall unable to persuade the British to change their minds, Roosevelt gave a direct order that Torch was to have precedence over other operations and was to take place at the earliest possible date, one of only two direct orders he gave to military commanders during the war.
 Torch met the British objective of securing victory in North Africa and the American objective to engage in the fight against Nazi Germany on a limited scale.

 In the interim, a large-scale Canadian-led raid on the French coast was planned to take some of the pressure off the Soviet Union.

 In November 1942 Eisenhower, now a lieutenant general, told Churchill that no major operation on the Continent could be carried out before 1944.